baxterjo/baxterjo.github.io/site_content/software_projects/web_site/content.md

 #### Adding Content

 Another huge challenge on the old site was adding content.
 I was literally copy / pasting the raw HTML from a different page and editing the body of the page for each 'project' and 'experience 'page in the site.
 This version has a `site_content` directory at the root of the repository with a specific structure that allows me to add content in markdown and it is baked into the binary.
 So the next time I want to add a page, I add a folder with the page title, and some config options and its shipped with the next build.
-I realized about halfway through the project that I had basically recrated [Jekyll](https://jekyllrb.com/).
+I realized about halfway through the project that I had basically recreated [Jekyll](https://jekyllrb.com/).

 #### Bootstrap 5

 The last major upgrade from the old site is migrating from Bootstrap 3 to Bootstrap 5.
 Since I am not a frontend developer, figuring out the CSS framework was the lowest velocity portion of the project.
 The styling of this site is based off of a template from [TemplateMag](https://templatemag.com/) that used bootstrap 3.
 I had originally considered migrating to [tailwindcss](https://tailwindcss.com/) at the recommendation of the Dioxus team, but decided Bootstrap would work for my needs.

+Check out the repository for this website [here](https://github.com/baxterjo/baxterjo.github.io)!